Mastering the STOP Skill: A Path to Mindful Living

 Practicing the Pause in Joy

 Every time you practice pausing, you’re strengthening your “pause muscle.”
-And your watching yourself build mastery at taking back control over your automatic actions.
+You’re watching yourself build mastery at taking back control over your automatic actions.

 The Leadership Lens